ervincanigur/MarketWatchBI/README.md

 # MarketWatchBI
-Web scrapper for Reserve Bank of India NDS-OM, converts the page data to an excel sheet.
+Reserve Bank of India NDS-OM converts the page data to an excel sheet.

 ## Usage
 If using firefox, need to install geckodriver (https://github.com/mozilla/geckodriver/releases)